VladQweqw/ARP-Spoofing-Target/README.md

 # ARP-Spoofing-Target

 ---
-❌ Do not use to harm, use only in educational purpose only
+❌ Use only in educational purpose only
 ---

 # Purpose